nhatquangz/nhatquangz.github.io/_posts/2020-08-09-some-helpful-xcode-shortcuts-to-improve-your-productivity.md

 ## Conclusion

 It could at first seems a little daunting to master the keyboard shortcuts.
 But it's worth to learn and once you've got it, you will find yourself using theme without thinking about it.
-If you want more other shortcuts, you can open K**ey Bindings** menu and discover yourself.
+If you want more other shortcuts, you can open **Key Bindings** menu and discover yourself.

-XCode —> Preferences —> Key Bindings
+XCode → Preferences → Key Bindings

 ![Key Bindings][key-bindings]